 Our Amended and Restated By-Laws require stockholders to provide notice to Avid of the nomination of directors not less than 90 days nor more than 120 days prior to the anniversary date of our prior annual meeting.
 However, if our annual meeting is called for a date that is not within 25 days before or after the anniversary date of the prior year's annual meeting, notice by the stockholder must be received no later than the close of business on the tenth day following the earlier of either the day on which the notice of the date of the annual meeting was mailed or public disclosure of the date of the annual meeting was made.
-If the annual meeting concludes as scheduled on May 9, 2017, notice must be received no earlier than January 9, 2018, nor later than February 8, 2018.
+If the annual meeting concludes as scheduled on May 8, 2018, notice of any nomination of directors for election at the 2019 annual meeting of stockholders must be received no earlier than January 8, 2019 and no later than February 7, 2019.